pjungwir/pgcon-2023-talk-exec-phase/slides.md

 - They call `ReleaseSysCache` for you so they are convenient.
 - It's common to call these during analysis, but really they're called anywhere.
 - Here is a helper function I added.
   - This is used by the foreign key triggers.
+  - Basically everything in lsyscache looks like this:
+    - It searches the syscache,
+    - it pulls something off the struct
+    - it releases the tuple,
+    - it returns what it found.
+    - There is a convention to let the caller say whether or not to fail on missing data.
 - Typically you use syscache if you need a bunch of things from the catalog row, and if you only need one thing (like a name or the oid) you use an lsyscache helper.